BlakeWilliams/bat/README.md

 - Replace `{{end}}` with named end blocks, like `{{/if}}`
 - Add support for `{{else if <expression>}}`
 - Support the not operator, e.g. `if !foo`
+- Track and error on undefined variable usage in the parsing stage

 ## Don't